vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-open-with-history.md

 and stamina of the leg.
 With that said, there does seem to be a positive correlation between the two exercises.

-My goal is to build to a standing-on-toes-with-eyes-closed duration of at least 3 minutes.
+My goal is to maintain a standing-on-toes-with-eyes-open duration of at least 3 minutes.
 I believe this is a reasonable amount of time, though I don't have very clear reasons for picking that particular duration.